Six-Point Method for Multi-Camera Systems with Reduced Solution Space

 pose estimation utilizing feature correspondences is a fundamental problem in geometric computer vision.
 It plays a crucial role in numerous tasks such as autonomous driving, augmented reality, simultaneous localization and mapping, etc. Despite having a long history, the research on relative pose estimation remains active.
 These efforts focus on enhancing the efficiency, stability, and accuracy of algorithms~\cite{guan2018visual,barath2020making,Eichhardt2020Relative,guanECCV2022,guan2023minimal}.

 Camera models have a significant impact on computing the relative pose.
-A pinhole or perspective camera model is used to model a single camera~\cite{hartley2003multiple}, and more complicated cameras like multi-camera systems require a generalized camera model for modeling~\cite{grossberg2001general,pless2003using,sturm2004generic}.
-A generalized camera can be formed by abstracting the landmark observations into spatial rays, which do not necessarily require originating from the projection center.
-This paper is principally concerned with a multi-camera setup comprising several cameras that have been installed rigidly.
+A pinhole or perspective camera model is used to model a single camera~\cite{hartley2003multiple}, and more complicated cameras like multi-camera systems necessitate the use of a generalized camera model~\cite{grossberg2001general,sturm2004generic}.
+A generalized camera encapsulates various imaging systems by representing the landmark observations as spatial rays, which do not necessarily require originating from the projection center~\cite{pless2003using}.
+This paper is principally concerned with a multi-camera system comprising several cameras that have been installed rigidly.
 As we shall demonstrate in this paper, $n$ point correspondences (PCs) for a generalized camera can be represented similarly by using $2n$ single cameras in a multi-camera system.
-It is a common belief that the standard epipolar geometry using five PCs is incapable of recovering the scale of translation~\cite{hartley2003multiple}.
+It is a proven fact that the standard epipolar geometry using five PCs is incapable of recovering the scale of translation~\cite{hartley2003multiple}.
 Conversely, the translation scale of multi-camera systems can be uniquely determined, and the minimum requirement for solving the relative pose increases from five to six PCs across both views~\cite{stewenius2005solutions}.